dirkweber/csswarp.js/README.md

 Bezier calculations can be computationally expensive.
 Avoid long texts.
 Paths should be as simple as possible, with only as much segments as absolutely needed.

+## New in v0.7.0:
+- browser detection for IE 11 fixed.

 ## New in v0.6.0:
 - right to left text (rtl) support.
 - right text alignment on bezier curves. "align" is now a global property and no longer declared within the circle element.